Digital-Media/onlineshop/README.md

 * [PHP-FIG PSR: PHP Standards Recommendations](https://www.php-fig.org/psr/)

-The files, that have to be completed for the exercises, are stored in the subfolder src/exercises.
+The files, that have to be completed for the exercises, are stored in the subdirectory src/exercises.
-Each lesson has its own subfolder.
-For one exercise only files in this directory have to be completed.
+Each lesson has its own subdirectory.
+For one exercise only files in this subdirectory have to be completed.
 All other files are for reference.

 Sample solutions are included with require from a solution folder.
 The git repostitory, that holds the solution is private.
 These parts can be ignored for your own solution or deleted completely.